 Month 1 (1st Trimester)

-After 24 hours of being alive, every bit of genetic information necessary for development is already present in a single cell.
-E.g., hair color, skin tone, and probably even special talents.
+After 24 hours of being alive, every bit of genetic information necessary for development is already present in a single cell such as hair color, skin tone, and probably even special talents.
 After around a week, the cell travels from the fallopian tube to the uterus, where it undergoes the great divide.
 Half of the cell will become us, while the other half forms the placenta, our lifeline for the coming months that brings food and oxygen and carries away waste.
 By week 4, we have turned into a sophisticated being that is growing at a rate of 1 million cells per second.
 Our spinal cord, heart, and brain are now visible, and we are around the size of a poppy seed.

 Month 2 (1st Trimester)

 During the fifth week, our heart starts to beat.
 We are now 10,000 times bigger than we were at conception.
 If we continue to grow at this rate, we would weigh 1.5 tons at birth.
 This is crucial in our neurological development, as our brain grows at around 100,000 cells each minute.
 If the mother consumes alcohol or drugs or experiences extreme stress, trauma, or severe sickness, it can affect our brain development.
 This can lead to impaired cognitive function or even schizophrenia some 40 years later.
 At the end of week 8, all the major organs have begun to grow, and our face and limbs have started to form.
 Our heart is now beating at 150-170 beats per minute, which is twice as fast as our mother’s.
 We also begin to make spontaneous, jerky movements.
 We are now the size of a raspberry.

 Month 3 (1st Trimester)